linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

 #### New Folder

-1. In Deepin File Manager interface, right click and select ** New folder**.
+1. On Deepin File Manager interface, right click and select **New folder**.
 2. Input a name for the new folder, and press ![enter](icon/Enter.svg), or click on blank area.

 ![0|newfolder](png/newfolder.png)

 #### New Document

-1. In Deepin File Manager interface, right click and select ** New document**.
+1. On Deepin File Manager interface, right click and select **New document**.
-2. In the popup menu, select the document format you wish to create.
+2. In the popup menu, select the document format you want to create.
 3. Input a name for the new document, and press ![enter](icon/Enter.svg), or click on blank area.

 ![0|newdoc](png/newdoc.png)

 ### Rename File/Folder

-1. Select the file/folder to be renamed, right click and select ** Rename**.
+1. Select the file/folder to be renamed, right click and select **Rename**.
 2. Input a new name for the file/folder, and press ![enter](icon/Enter.svg), or click on blank area.

 ![0|rename](png/rename.png)

 ### Copy File/Folder

-1. Select the files/folders to be copied, right click and select ** Copy**.
+1. Select the files/folders to be copied, right click and select **Copy**.
-2. Enter the directory to which the files/folders will be pasted, right click and select ** Paste**.
+2. Enter the directory to which the files/folders will be pasted, right click and select **Paste**.

 ![0|copy](png/copy.png) ![0|paste](png/paste.png)